May 13, 2022

 At this stage, you need to enter your server’s IP address into the Host Name (or IP address) field, and leave the Port setting to the default value of 22:

 Aside from SSH connections, port 22 is also used for secure logins and Secure File Transfer Protocol (SFTP).
+You can also change the SSH port if you like.

 You may notice that there’s an option to select which connection type you want to use below the IP field.
 Choose SSH, and then you can go ahead and hit the Open button.